 Hến Trộn Hoi An & Bánh đập

-“Hến Trộn” is pronounced “Hen Chun,” whilst “Banh Dap” is “Barn Dap.”
-These are two separate dishes, but they are mostly side-by-side on the menu and work very nicely being side-by-side on your table, too.
+“Hến Trộn” pronounced “Hen Chun,” whilst “Banh Dap” is “Barn Dap.”
+These are two separate dishes, but they are mostly side-by-side on the menu.
+They work very nicely being side-by-side on your table, too.
 Hen tron, or minced baby clam salad, is a traditional food from Cam Nam island, which is located just across the bridge from the Old Town.

-It is light and has a subtle, beautiful shellfish flavour, tossed with herbs and greens, and sometimes excitingly tart and zingy slices of star fruit, it is then topped with crushed peanuts.
-It is light yet satisfying, as the flavour of the clams is delicate but peppered with occasional bursts of star fruit, herb, and peanut.
-This is best paired with the banh dap (or “smashing rice paper”).
+Light and with a subtle, beautiful shellfish flavour, tossed with herbs and greens, and sometimes excitingly tart and zingy slices of star fruit.
+Then topped with crushed peanuts.
+Light yet satisfying, due to the delicate flavour of the clams but peppered with occasional bursts of star fruit, herb, and peanut.
+Best paired with the banh dap (or “smashing rice paper”).

-Picture two incredibly light rice pappadums, with a silky soft layer of rice noodle between, and alongside it is a fermented shrimp sauce (called mắm tôm, which is really strong and pungent; not for everyone), a chilli sauce, and a sweet fish sauce.
+Picture two incredibly light rice pappadums, with a silky soft layer of rice noodle between.
+Served alongside a fermented shrimp sauce (called mắm tôm – really strong and pungent; not for everyone), a chilli sauce, and a sweet fish sauce.
 You eat it by smashing and tearing a piece off, folding, then dipping.

-Along the far side of Cam Nam island is a whole row of restaurants selling these dishes, and there are also several scattered around town.
+Along the far side of Cam Nam Island is a whole row of restaurants selling these Hoi An specialities.
+There are also several scattered around town.
 The best one we tried was Quan Ben Tre where dishes cost 50,000 VND (2 USD).

-Hoi An is a seafood town.
-There are seafood dishes everywhere, both in local styles and fusion, most at fairly reasonable prices.
+Hoi An is a seafood town with many specialities here having seafood as the main component.
+Both in local styles and fusion, most at fairly reasonable prices.
 Many of the restaurants around An Bang Beach have a strong seafood presence, as well as other types of food.
 Clams, flying fish, fish steamed in banana leaves, scallops, and a number of tuna dishes are prominent on An Bang restaurant menus.

 Back in the main area of Hoi An, pretty much every single restaurant will have some prawn and fish dishes scattered across their menus, and seafood-based dumplings galore.
 But, our advice to the seafood fanatic would be this—get down to the market, right down by the river, nice and early.